robmuh/robmuh.github.com/_posts/2014-02-17-nano-school.markdown

 Not 4, not 2 unless you continue to 3, 5 is right out.
-There is probably a more entertaining ethereal explanation for it, but I've observed this is the perfect number to encourage teaming, a little healthy peer pressure, and enough intimacy to not be intimidated by having ones mistakes laid bare for everyone to see.
+There is probably a more entertaining ethereal explanation for it, but I've observed this is the perfect number to encourage teaming, a little healthy peer pressure, and enough intimacy to promote risk-taking and not be intimidated by having mistakes laid bare for everyone to see.

 ### It's About Personal Investment

 Nothing like a sense of ownership in a project motivates more.
-Research, such as that in Drive, overwhelmingly confirms we do and learn more when we care more.
+Research, such as that in *Drive*, overwhelmingly confirms we do and learn more when we care more.
 Keeping learning nano-size means **both** the mentor and the team of learners are enjoying what they are doing because they are *choosing* to do it.
 Don't like something?
 Change it.
 The only